jundalisay/superb/content/en/research/sarkar/criminals/part-6-judges.md

 A judge who previously worked under an experienced lawyer will usually find it difficult to reject his or her evidence and arguments.
 In other words, such lawyers exert a personal influence over the judge.

-Of course, in most developed countries nowadays retired judges are prevented from practising law.
+In most developed countries nowadays, retired judges are prevented from practising law.

-This regulation is highly commendable.
-This <!-- , and results in the general public getting --> leads to a better chance of justice.
+- This regulation is highly commendable.
+- This <!-- , and results in the general public getting --> leads to a better chance of justice.

 However, there is still no guarantee that people will receive impartial justice, because in practice very few judges are able to verify whether the witnesses are telling the truth or whether the evidence is genuine, or to closely scrutinize the verbose arguments of experienced lawyers.

-In order to determine whether the witnesses are telling the truth and whether the evidence is genuine, judges will have to take considerable help from detectives.
+**In order to determine whether the witnesses are telling the truth and whether the evidence is genuine, judges will have to take considerable help from detectives.**

-The workload of detectives will increase.
-And so <!--  as a result, and thus it may be necessary to --> the number of detectives should be increased.
+- The workload of detectives will increase.
+- And so <!--  as a result, and thus it may be necessary to --> the number of detectives should be increased.

-By merely increasing the number of detectives, however, we cannot expect that this problem will be solved, because if the seeds of corruption are hidden in the detective department itself, it will be virtually impossible to eliminate them.
+Merely increasing the number of detectives, however, will not solve this problem.
+- If the seeds of corruption are hidden in the detective department itself, it will be virtually impossible to eliminate them.

-In other words, if detectives take bribes out of greed, the accused or the plaintiff will suffer as a result.
-While it is necessary for a country to have an adequate number of detectives, it is impossible for a government to recruit a large number of highly proficient detectives.
+- If detectives take bribes out of greed, the accused or the plaintiff will suffer as a result.

+A country should have an adequate number of detectives.
+- But it is impossible for a government to recruit many highly proficient detectives.

 It will therefore be necessary for the investigations carried out by the detectives into whether the witnesses are telling the truth and whether the evidence is genuine to be verified again by the judges.